|Cash Back Rating:||2.3 / 5|

 But unlike the Costco card, the Bank of America Customized Cash Rewards card sharply limits how much you can earn.
 You can only get 2 to 3 percent cash back on a combined $2,500 in purchases per quarter — limiting you to a maximum of $300 worth of bonus earnings per year.
 The Costco card, by contrast, limits bonus earnings on gas to $280 per year and doesn’t limit bonus earnings on Costco at all.

 The Chase Freedom Unlimited card lacks the Costco card’s bonus rate on gas purchases, but matches its rate on dining purchases and can beat its rate on travel purchases if you book through the Chase Ultimate Rewards portal.
-You’ll also get at least 1.5% cash back on all other purchases, regardless of what you buy, and a $200 cash back bonus when you spend $500 in the first three months.
+You’ll also get at least 1.5% cash back on all other purchases, regardless of what you buy.

 The Discover it chrome doesn’t offer the flashiest spending bonus: you’ll get just 2 percent cash back on gas and restaurant spending (on up to $1,000 in purchases per quarter) and 1 percent cash back on everything else.
 But Discover’s Cash Back match makes it a lot more attractive in the first year.
 Since Discover will match 100 percent of your earnings, you’ll essentially get 4 percent cash back on restaurants and gas.
 Discover limits bonus spending to $1,000 per quarter, though, so the most you could earn through bonuses alone would be $160 in your first year.